btc-c0der/omega-btc-ai/BOOK/IMMUTABLE_CONTAINER_STRATEGY.md

    - Builds from a specific base image version
    - Sets up proper file permissions (read-only where appropriate)
    - Signs the image using Docker Content Trust
-   - Pushes to our sacred registry
+   - Generates a cosmic manifest with state information
-   - Records the version for divine tracking
+   - Records the version and state for divine tracking
+   - Adds environment variables for state-wise versioning

 2. **`deploy_immutable_image.sh`** - Safely deploys the immutable container:
    - Verifies the signature of the pulled image